What's been happening lately?

 Things we’re looking forward to…

-We will also be having our stall set up on various dates at Matalan Glenrothes and at the Victoria Hospital in Kirkcaldy.
+We will be having our stall set up on various dates at Matalan Glenrothes and at the Victoria Hospital in Kirkcaldy.
+Matalan is planning a fashion show for LoveOliver in September so please look out on Facebook and our website for more details.

 Our annual cycle will be on 4th August – there are both road and mountain routes, finishing with a BBQ at Blacketyside Farm, provided by O’Connell’s.
 Full details are on Facebook or get in touch to find out more

-The fantastic Kilt Walk events are taking place in Aberdeen, Dundee, Edinburgh and Glasgow this year with options of walking 6, 13 or 26 miles.
+There are still two fantastic Kilt Walk events yet to take place this year - in Dundee and Edinburgh this year with options of walking 6, 13 or 26 miles.
 Amazingly, 140% of money raised goes to your charity of choice – how about taking up this challenge for LoveOliver?
 Please get in touch for more info if you are interested.

 Volunteer your time - we have a private volunteer page on Facebook – let us know if you would like to be added, or we can let you know of volunteering opportunities by email, text or phone if you let us know your availability